njostonehouse/valence-ui-docs/valence-ui-components/valence-ui-form.rst

 *********************
 Text Inputs
 *********************
-The `vui-input <https://github.com/Brightspace/valence-ui-input>`_ library contains Less mixins and CSS that can be used to style inputs.
+The `vui-input <https://github.com/Brightspace/valence-ui-input>`_ library contains mixins and CSS that can be used to style inputs.

 .. role:: example